 - 4.25.
 In order to implement the MS&I programme and to achieve the objective of safe and reliable operation, the operating organization should ensure that administrative controls are established.
 These controls will usually take the form of administrative procedures, which will include all administrative controls and requirements for carrying out activities at the plant.
-Methods should be established in the MS&I programme for identifying the need for any work, for implementing the work - and controls should be established to guide personnel in the entire process.
+Methods should be established in the MS&I programme for identifying the need for any work, for implementing the work identified as necessary and for reporting on that work.
+Administrative procedures and controls should be established to guide personnel in the entire process.

-4.26.
+- 4.26.
 The factors to be taken into account in developing administrative controls and procedures applicable to MS&I should include, but are not limited to, the following:

+- the generation of adequate written work procedures;

+- the use of work order authorizations;

+- the use of work permits in connection with equipment isolation;

+- radiation protection of personnel;

+- control of the plant configuration;

+- calibration of tools and equipment;

+- non-radiation safety controls;

+- internal and external (e.g fires) hazard controls;

+- general risk assessment;

+- the use of interlocks and keys;

+- training and qualification of personnel;

+- control of materials, products and spare parts;

+- a control plan and programme for lubrication;